 There are other growing indicators of speculative fervor in China.
 In recent years, people in the country sunk much of their excess savings into the real estate market.

 However, the bubble in China’s housing market is now deflating.
 Capital has to go somewhere and it is piling into the skyrocketing stock market.
-Investors opened 4.8 million new stock trading accounts in March and then another million more in early April, according to the Financial Times.

 “There’s no question there’s a lot of domestic euphoria about equities within China,” according to Albert Brenner at People’s United Wealth Management.